Mooneerams Solicitors

 Precedents are past cases decided by the courts, and many such cases are reported in law books.
 By researching previously decided cases involving the same types of injury as the one that the client has suffered, it’s possible to understand how much this particular claim for an injury may be worth.

-• Using the Judicial College Guidelines for the Assessment of Personal Injury Damages in Personal Injury Cases.
+• Using the Judicial College Guidelines for the Assessment of Personal Injury Damages in Personal Injury Cases (JC Guidelines) 17th Edition.

-Every few years, a team of judges sit down to update some significant figures.
+Every few years, a team of judges sit down to update the amount of compensation they think appropriate for different types of injury.
 Together these eminent lawyers form the editorial team of the JC Guidelines.
 This slim volume book contains a list, with brief explanations, of guideline figures for compensating people who have suffered injury in accidents that weren’t their fault.
-The 16th edition of the Guidelines was published on the 29th of April 2022.
+The 17th edition of the Guidelines was published on the 5th of April 2024.

 The JC guidelines set out’ minimum to maximum’ bands of damages, i.e. they do not provide set figures.